Skip to Content

 The Seas With Nemo & Friends

 Hop into a clamshell for this family-friendly ride through the story of Finding Nemo.
-It’s definitely great for younger kids (including toddlers) because it’s a gentle movement and a familiar story.
+It’s great for younger kids (including toddlers) because it’s a gentle movement and a familiar story.

 Test Track

-Test Track is another exciting and popular ride in Epcot.
+Test Track is another exciting and popular ride in EPCOT.
 Create a simulation (SIM) car and then ride it through different conditions to test maneuverability, speed, and more.
 In the end, there are more opportunities to learn about cars.

 Guardians of the Galaxy: Cosmic Rewind

 Cosmic Rewind currently offers the Individual Lightning Lane and a virtual queue.
-It’s extraordinarily popular right now, so you’ll need to get either the Lightning Lane or a boarding group first thing in the morning.
+It’s extraordinarily popular right now, so you’ll need to get either the Individual Lightning Lane or a boarding group first thing in the morning.

-World Showcase Rides at Epcot
+World Showcase Rides at EPCOT

 The Gran Fiesta Tour entrance, in the Mexico pavilion.